mugshepherd/wdiDC_Project3/README.md

 ##Milestones for Week
 1. Monday:  ERDs fully laid out.
-Basic functionality for Mapbox API in place.
-API set up for data to be queried.
+Models and Migrations in place
 2. Tuesday:  Photos uploaded.
 Search functionality in place.
-Figaro
+Figaro.
+Basic functionality for Mapbox API in place.
+API set up for data to be queried.
 3. Wednesday:  Popup in place for individual records when clicked.
 4. Thursday:  final touches on website.
 5. Friday:  Presentation of site